0xnarwhal/Bad_USB_Framework/README.md

 ## Moving On

 This is just the start for you.
 Go crazy.
-But remember: **hack responsibly**.
+But remember: **Hack Responsibly**.
 Have fun suckers - *narwhal*

 ## Credits